SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Trending/Advanced_analytics_trending/Adding_related_parameters_to_a_trend_graph.md

 > [!NOTE]
 >
-> - You can check if any of these (optional) requirements are still missing in your system by checking the logs via *System Center* > *Logging*.
+> - You can check if any of these (optional) requirements are still missing in your system by checking the logs via *System Center* > *Logging* > *cube*.
+Filter the logs on "requirements" to quickly find the relevant entries.
 > - When you have activated this feature, it may take up to a week before the first results are available.
 During this time, DataMiner will analyze your system in order to learn which parameters are related.

 ## Adding a related parameter to a trend graph